Robinhood is an investing platform that opens the doors to financial markets by offering commission-free trades on a sleek and clean mobile app.

 You'll also be paying interest on any borrowed cash throughout the duration of the investment.
 This cost can eat away at your investment the longer you hold it.

+A margin call occurs when an account's value falls below a certain amount.
 When a margin call takes place, the brokerage platform can force the sale of securities or other assets in your account to make up for losses.
+In order to prevent this from happening, you can either sell off positions or add more of your own funds to the account.

 Margin trading involves interest charges and risks, including the potential to lose more than you deposited or the need to deposit additional collateral in a falling market.